tabad/fusioninventory-agent-windows-installer/Readme.txt

-   By taking a look at https://github.com/fusinv/fusioninventory-agent/tags and https://github.com/fusinv/fusioninventory-agent-task-deploy/tags you see those new releases are v2.2.6 and v2.0.3 respectively (it is true in the time I am writing this).
+   By taking a look at https://github.com/fusinv/fusioninventory-agent/tags and https://github.com/fusinv/fusioninventory-agent-task-deploy/tags you see those new releases are v2.2.6 and v2.0.3 respectively (it is true in the time I am writing this; Oct 23, 2012).
 These are the changes you should to carry out.

    Edit the './Perl/Scripts/load-perl-environment' file and change the value of variables 'fusinv_agent_commit' and 'fusinv_task_deploy_commit' to '2.2.6' and